 Wrigley Mansion is at 2501 East Telawa Trail, Phoenix, 85016.

 20- Soak Up The Sights On Roosevelt Row

 Roosevelt Row is an arts district known nationwide for its vibrant collection of street art and independent studios and galleries.

 The neighbourhood also has a wide range of street performers and live musicians on any given night.

-With a range of incredible pieces and immensely talented people showing off their skills to entertain visitors, Roosevelt Row is ideal for fans of any type of art to spend an evening.
+With a range of incredible pieces and immensely talented people showing off their skills to entertain visitors, Roosevelt Row is ideal for fans of any art to spend an evening.

 The large monthly art walk in the USA called ‘First Fridays’ is held on the first Friday of every month.

-With the galleries and studios open to visitors, you can get a more in-depth experience of the many art establishments the city offers than you would have ever thought possible.
+With the galleries and studios open to visitors, you can get a more in-depth experience of the city’s many art establishments than you would have ever thought possible.